armory-plugins/armory-observability-plugin/README.md

 # See: https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-features.html for more details
 management:
   # Percentiles for http.server.requests are off by default, if you want them you can add them here
-  # When you add these, they will generate extra metrics with percentile = 'xxx' as a tag under
+  # When you add these, they will generate extra metrics with percentile = 'xxx' as a tag
   metrics.distribution:
       percentiles[http.server.requests]: 0.95, 0.99
       percentiles-histogram[http.server.requests]: true